 Whether you can address your weaknesses and how you’ve worked to improve them

 How your skills and traits will balance out those of current team members

-The best response is strategically honest.
 It may be helpful to first reflect on this question from the hiring manager’s perspective.
 What qualities or competencies are they looking for in this specific role?
-Then, consider how you can leverage your “strengths” to align with a key competency of theirs—and have a “weakness” prepared that won’t eliminate you as a red flag candidate.
+Consider how you can leverage your strengths to align with a key competency of the job description.

 When you approach this question, think about the positive qualities you embody and the skills you possess that serve you well in the workplace.
 Here is a list of strengths to consider: